Bejeweled Brilliance: An Interview with Shadou Mintrone

 If we were in Oz, this would be the exact moment we’d pull back the curtain and unveil the woman behind every handmade crystal-encrusted bra, shimmering garter, and eccentric headdress…our very own Shadou Mintrone.
 Suspected to have a few extra hours in the day that we mortals have yet to unlock, Mintrone shares the incredibly intricate process that goes into designing the showwear for all your favorite Can Can performances.

-Read on to learn more about the ingenious mind-shaping the vibrant world of costume design and even how to score a pair of costume pasties for yourself.
+Read on to learn more about the ingenious mind-shaping the vibrant world of costume design and even how to score a pair of custom pasties for yourself.

 THECANCAN.COM: Hand-stitching bejeweled costumes must be an intricate and time-consuming process.
 Could you walk us through your creative process from conception to the final creation of these stunning costumes?